boracaglayan/boracaglayan.github.io/publications/index.md

  3. A. T. Misirli, A. Bener, B. Caglayan, G. Calikli, B. Turhan, “Field Studies: A Methodology for Construction and Evaluation of Recommendation Systems in Software Engineering”,“Recommendation Systems in Software Engineering”, W. Maalej, M. Robillard, R. Walker, T. Zimmermann (eds.), Springer 2014.

 **Conference Proceedings and Workshops**
+ 0. S. Akbarinasaji,Soltanifar,B., Çağlayan, B., Bener, A., Kurtoğlu, A.F., Tosun, A., Miransky, A., and Kramer, B., "A Metric Suite Proposal for Logical Dependency," Wetsom, ICSE 2016, May 14-25, 2016, Austin, TX, USA.
+ 0. B. Soltanifar, Habayeb, M., Caglayan, B., and A. Başar Bener, "A novel point of interest (POI) location based recommender system utilizing user location and web interactions," IEEE BigDataService 2016, March 29-April 1, 2016, Oxford, UK.
  1. B. Caglayan, B. Turhan, A.B.
 Bener, M. Habayeb, A. Miranskyy, and E. Cialini, "Merits of Organizational Metrics in Defect Prediction: An Industrial Application", ICSE SEIP 2015, May 16-24, 2015, Florance, Italy.
  2. B. Soltanifar, S. Akbarinasaji, B. Çağlayan, A. Bener, A. Misirli and A. Filiz, “An AI Application in Industry: Building a Defect Prediction Model Using Logical Dependencies”, ICSE RAISE 2015, May 16-24, 2015, Florance, Italy.
  3. P. Lak, B. Caglayan, and A.B.
 Bener,"The Impact of Basic Matrix Factorization Refinements on Recommendation Accuracy", International Symposium on Big Data Computing (BDC2014), December 8-11, 2014, London, UK.